saravanan10393/learning-challenge-season-2/README.md

 ## July 3
 Learnt the fundamentals of cUrl from here https://ec.haxx.se/ Wrote the dummy api for user registration.
 Yet to connect db.

+## July 4
+- Today i learned mongodb CRUD operation and set up the environment to workon with project.